vonconrad/ruby.org.au/README.md

 git add site
 git commit -m "Committing changes to the generated site" git push origin master

-# Copy the subtree 'site' to the root of the 'gh-pages' branch
+# Update the gh-pages branch and push to github
 rake deploy
-# SHIPIT
-git push origin gh-pages
 ```

 If there were changes in `site`, someone forgot to commit the generated output